-The payment summary, located at the end of the statement, is a summary of all subsidies, supplements, adjustments and advances that contribute to the total amount paid to you for the specified month.
+The payment summary at the end of the statement is a summary of all subsidies, supplements, adjustments and advances.
+These contribute to the total amount paid to you for the month.

-- The total subsidy and supplements amount is a summary of the basic subsidy calculated and includes all applicable supplements
+- the total subsidy and supplements amount, which is a summary of the basic subsidy calculated and includes all applicable supplements

-- the subtotal, which applies any adjustments, refunds and reductions to the total subsidy and supplements amount
+- the subtotal, which applies any adjustments, CW Unspent Amounts, refunds and reductions to the total subsidy and supplements amount

-- Any advances or outstanding balances from previous months are subtracted from the subtotal to obtain the overall due or heldover amount
+We subtract any previous advances or outstanding balances from the subtotal to get the overall due or heldover amount.

-- A heldover amount occurs if the net effect of the calculations results in a negative amount.
-This amount becomes an outstanding balance that we will recover from you in the next claim cycle.
-For example, if you received an advance payment of $10,000 for January 2014 but the calculated claim entitlement was actually $9,000, you will have a heldover amount of $1,000
+You get a heldover amount if the net effect of the calculations is a negative amount.
+This is an outstanding balance we recover from you in the next claim cycle.
+For example, if you received an advance payment of $10,000 for January 2016 but the calculated claim entitlement was actually $9,000, you’d have a heldover amount of $1,000.